kijanawoodard/Blog/src/Blog.Web/Content/posts/asp-net-mvc-content-negotiation.markdown

+---
+title: Asp.net MVC Content Negotiation
+published: November 08, 2013
+tags:
+---

-﻿It's long bothered me that I had a separate endpoint for Atom.
+It's long bothered me that I had a separate endpoint for Atom.
 After adding the [archive] endpoint, the absurdity really showed since is the same data, just in a different format.

 Content negotiation to the rescue.